-How many times have you been to Starbucks this month just to get a tall, or grande cup of their Pumpkin Spice Latte?
 I have yet to make it to Starbucks this season for that specific latte.
 You might ask yourself why, why, oh why hasn’t she been to Starbucks yet?!
 Allow me to answer that question.
-I haven’t bought a Pumpkin Spice Latte from Starbucks since the day I saw this post by Recipe Girl.
+I haven’t bought a Pumpkin Spice Latte from Starbucks since the very first sip I took back in 2011.

 Which brings me to my next point.
 Do you know how many Pumpkin Spice Lattes I can make for the price of one Starbucks Latte!?
 I don’t know.
 If you have the answer, please let me know.